What is the Straight Line Basis?

 Straight Line Depreciation = $19,000/20 = $950

-Thus, Company X only needs to expense $950 instead of writing off the asset’s full cost in the current accounting period.
-Furthermore, the company will continue to expense $950 until the book value of the asset remains $1,500.
-This concept is called accumulated depreciation.
+Thus, Company X only needs to expense $950 instead of writing off the asset’s full cost in the current accounting period, which is what would happen under the cash basis of accounting.
+Furthermore, the company will continue to expense $950 annually until the book value of the asset reaches the salvage value of $1,500.

 Advantages and Disadvantages of Straight Line Basis

 On the downside, the straight line basis method’s major pitfalls lie in its simplicity.
-One of the most obvious disadvantages is that the estimated value at the end of an asset’s serviceable life is based on guesswork.
-For example, the risk of an asset becoming obsolete earlier than anticipated due to the transformative nature of innovative technology cannot be assumed.
+One of the most obvious disadvantages is that the asset’s useful life is based on guesswork.
+For example, the risk of an asset becoming obsolete earlier than anticipated due to the transformative nature of innovative technology is not considered.

-Additionally, the straight line basis method does not factor in the rapid loss of an asset’s value within a short lifespan.
-At the same time, it does not take into consideration the fact that an asset is likely to appreciate when it gets older.
+Additionally, the straight line basis method does not factor in the actual physical rapid loss of an asset’s value in the early years of its life.
+At the same time, it does not take into consideration the fact that an asset will likely require more maintenance as it ages.

 CFI offers the Certified Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: